Elgg/Elgg/README.txt

-Elgg version 1.7.4
+Elgg version 1.8
-Copyright (c) 2008-2010 Curverider Ltd
+Copyright (c) 2008-2010 See COPYRIGHT.txt

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307
-USA

-ABOUT:

 See CONTRIBUTORS.txt for development credits.

-Elgg concept originally by:
+The Elgg project was started in 2004 by:
-Ben Werdmuller <ben@benwerd.com, http://benwerd.com> and David Tosh <dave@elgg.com>
+Ben Werdmuller <ben@benwerd.com, http://benwerd.com> and
+Dave Tosh <davidgtosh@gmail.com>

-The open source project site can be found at http://elgg.org/
+The project site can be found at http://elgg.org/

-Elgg is released under the GNU Public License (GPL), which is supplied in this distribution as LICENSE.
+Elgg is released under the GNU Public License (GPL) Version 2 and the Massachusetts Institute of Technology (MIT) License.
+See LICENSE.txt in the root of the package you downloaded.

-For installation instructions, please see the INSTALL file.
+For installation instructions, please see the INSTALL.txt file.